uio-bmi/immuneML/docs/source/galaxy/how_to_make_an_immuneML_dataset_in_galaxy.rst

         my_repertoire_dataset: # user-defined dataset name
           format: VDJdb
           params:
-            path: ./ # the path must always be the current working directory
             is_repertoire: True # import a RepertoireDataset
             metadata_file: metadata.csv # the metadata file is identified by name
             # other import parameters may be specified here